xpack/xpack-build-box/macos/README.md

 # DEBUG=-x caffeinate bash "${HOME}/Downloads/xpack-build-box.git/macos/build-xbb-bootstrap-v3.3.sh"
 ```

-The build process takes quite a while.
+The build process takes about 80 minutes.

 The build is performed in a folder like `${HOME}/Work/xbb-bootstrap-3.3-darwin-x86_64`
 which can be removed after the build is completed.